chainlayer/q-monitoring/README.md

 ## Instructions

 This monitoring repo depends on node_exporter from prometheus to work.
-It checks that you are validating blocks from data posted on https://indexer.q.org/.
+It checks that you are validating blocks on-chain, as shown from data posted on https://indexer.q.org/.

 For other default metrics, please see the section "Geth Metrics".